Management of Climate Change Issues

 SCSK has acquired ISO 14001 certification, which is an environmental management system standard.
-A system is also in place for management reviews requiring approval of the Corporate Environmental Officer.
-We host environmental conservation meetings to share future measures for improving environmental performance and other activities in order to manage the climate change initiatives of each business division in a company-wide manner.
+We host environmental conservation meetings to share future measures for improving environmental performance and other activities in order to manage the climate change initiatives of each Business Group in a company-wide manner.

-We regularly monitor energy use and greenhouse gas emissions at SCSK's offices and data centers, and have set reduction targets, based on which various measures are underway.
+We regularly monitor energy use and greenhouse gas emissions at the SCSK Group’s offices and data centers, and have set reduction targets, based on which various measures are underway.

 Communicating With Investors: Cooperation with the Carbon Disclosure Project (CDP)